|Publishers Home History Glossary Guides Artists Techniques Topicals Warfare Blog Contactd>|

 Britton & Rey Lithographers 1852-1915

 Joseph Britton Had worked as a lithographer in New York since 1847 before heading west during the California gold rush of 1849.
-Although he was one of the first to arrived he met with little success, and he was forced to fall back on his old profession.
+Although he was one of the first to arrive he met with little success, and he was forced to fall back on his old profession.
 He formed a brief partnership with C.J.
 Pollard, and then with the artist Jacques Joseph Rey in 1852.
 Rey became the primary artist while Britton was the chief lithographer and managed the company’s affairs.
 In addition to their chromolithographic prints, maps they would eventually print many regional view-cards around San Francisco, and many early exposition cards as well.
 Rey married Britton’s sister and their son Valentine ran the company after Britton’s death in 1901.
 The firm was purchased by A. Carlysle & Co. in 1915.
 Though they grew into one of the largest printers and publishers of lithographic products in California, all their records were lost in the earthquake of 1906.

 Minnehaha Etheridge Brooke 1907-1913